john-atkinson-oci/navigo/CONTRIBUTING.md

 ```

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to
-license your work under the the terms of the [MIT License](LICENSE.md).
+license your work under the the terms of the [Apache License](LICENSE.md).